foliant-docs/docs/src/tutorials/preprocessor/generator.md

     return ''.join(pick_letter() for _ in range(word_len))  # [2]
 ```

-1. We've restricted the length of our words to 2 to 9 letters so we could avoid too short and too long words.
+1. We've restricted the length of the words to 2 to 9 letters so we could avoid too short and too long words.
 2. The `pick_letter` function will be supplying us with random letters.

 Now to the `pick_letter` function.
-To make the words look real we don't want this function to return many of the letters q, w, x and z, which don't appear in words commonly.
-We also want to get more vowels than consonants. `Kiobe` looks more like a word than `Lknsd`.
+To make the words look real we don't want this function to return too many of the letters q, w, x and z, which don't appear in words often.
+We also want to get more vowels than consonants. `kiobe` looks more like a word than `lknsd`.

 Here's what I've come up with